JarneDeschacht/Bachelorproef/rasaNLU/README.md

-# Rasa NLU configuraion files
+# Rasa NLU configuration files

 Rasa is no cloud platform like the rest, so that's why i have to configure it locally